howtoaddict/jetpack/readme.txt

 * Cli: avoid PHP Notice when running `wp jetpack` from the command line. #5874
 * Custom Content Types: avoid PHP warnings in the Restaurant Menu Post type. #5777
 * General: fix a bug that would display the wrong connected user for up to 24 hours after they disconnect. #5835
+* Infinite Scroll: remove deprecated function call to prevent notices when using Infinite Scroll in Customizer. #5934
 * JSON API: allow creating a child category from WordPress.com. #5856
 * Sharing: ReCaptcha error fix for the Email sharing button. #5548
 * Shortcodes: add several new shortcodes. #5838